lesagejeanno-cmd/seed-vault.io/README.md

 SeedVault encrypts your seed phrase **before** you store it.

 The result is an encrypted QR code.
-You can print it, save it on USB, email it to yourself, or engrave it on metal — without the password, it's unreadable noise.
+You can print it, save it on USB, email it to yourself, or engrave it on metal (order it on seed-vault.io) — without the password, it's unreadable noise.

 <p align="center">
   <img src="assets/demo.gif" alt="SeedVault — encrypt a seed phrase in 10 seconds" width="320">